 Special Snowflake Syndrome: Almost every game has several smaller splats mentioned in the various sourcebooks, for players who somehow can't create interesting characters otherwise.
 Vampire has Bloodlines, Mage has Crafts, Changeling has Thallain, etc.

-Wolverine Publicity: The vampire Beckett, who appeared in various Source Books and novels, sometimes without adding anything to the story or even advancing his own quest to uncover details about Cain.
-Most egregrious was his apearance in a Hunter/Mummy crossover [forgot the title], where the only purpose he served was to stretch it into a trilogy, rather than one or two books it would have been if all the arbitrary vampire scenes had been cut.
+Wolverine Publicity: The Gangrel Beckett, who appeared in various Sourcebooks and novels, sometimes without adding anything to the story or even advancing his own quest to uncover details about Cain.
+Perhaps the worst was his appearance in a Hunter/Mummy crossover trilogy of novels [forgot the title], where he never met any of the main characters and it seemed his only purpose was to artificially stretch out the story.

 World-Wrecking Wave: The Sixth Great Maelstrom, which not only was powerful enough to put an end to Wraith, but set into motion many of the events that ended the other games' story lines as well.
 It simultaneously managed to spawn three new gamelines.